-But it is also the time when ER visits go up due to injuries and heart attacks from the strenuous cleanup of shoveling.
+But it is also when ER visits go up due to injuries and heart attacks from the snow cleanup.

 Mechanics of shoveling snow

-Shoveling requires repetitive bending of your back, heavy lifting, and twisting.
-Isolated each of these is known to cause strain to your back.
-When you combine all three it is a recipe for disaster.
-When you understand the mechanics you can avoid and remedy the big culprits.
+Shoveling requires repetitive bending, heavy lifting, and twisting.
+Isolated, each of these can cause an injury to your low back.
+When you combine all three, it is a recipe for disaster.
+When you understand the mechanics of injury, you can avoid and remedy the big culprits.

 Discs are the protective shock absorber between the bones in your back.
-The inside or nucleus is made up of mostly water.
-When we sit slouched for a long time and/or bend forward repetitively, this constant pressure displaces the nucleus or jelly-like center backward.
-You will not notice anything until you try to get out of that position or attempt to straighten up.
-This displacement causes stiffness in the joint.
-Once you take a few steps you will feel better, because the walking motion places an opposite pressure on the displaced nucleus, pushing back to its central position.
-But over time, the nucleus may not be centered all the way and instead stays a bit posterior.
-It then only takes a little bit of pressure or twist while lifting a shovel of snow to throw your back out!
+The inside or nucleus consists mainly of water.
+Sitting slouched for a long time places anterior pressure on the disc nucleus, pushing it backward.
+Over time the displacement of the nucleus will cause tears, allowing the center of the disc to move even more posteriorly.
+You will not notice anything until you try to straighten up.
+This displacement of the nucleus causes stiffness when you change the spinal position because it is out of place.
+You feel better once you take a few steps because the walking motion places the opposite pressure on the nucleus, pushing it back to its central position.
+But over time, the nucleus may not be centered all the way and will stay a bit posterior.
+It then only takes a little bit more pressure or a twist while lifting a shovel of snow to throw your back out!

 Know your limitations and get help when you need it.
-If you are out of shape or have other conditions take is easy.
+If you are out of shape or have other conditions, take it easy.

-- Heart attacks can occur when there is a sudden increase in workload and the heart is unable to handle this requirement.
+- Heart attacks can occur when there is a sudden increase in workload, and the heart cannot handle this requirement.

 - Know your surroundings.
 Ice leads to slips and falls.
 Wear shoes with treads and throw down salt or sand to help create foot traction.

-- Warm-Up: If you are going to do heavy lifting and repetitive bending, make sure you are ready.
+- Warm-Up: If you will do the heavy lifting and repetitive bending, make sure you are ready.
 Warm-up with back extensions.
-If you able are unable to do a full extension (cobra) do a set of ten to help increase your flexibility.
+If you cannot do a full extension (cobra), do a set of ten to help increase your flexibility.
 The loss of extension range of motion is most often from prolonged sitting.